 A shift has occurred in digital media.
 People now spend 60% of their time interacting with online content, not on their desktops but their mobile devices.
 What does this entail for your brand?
 It means that your mobile marketing strategy is as crucial to your online success as your choice of 3PL.
 To keep up with changing user behavior, you need to optimize your brand for mobile devices.
-ECommerce companies can’t afford not to incorporate mobile marketing into your overall strategy.
+Ecommerce companies can’t afford not to incorporate mobile marketing into your overall strategy.

 People are engaging with brands on mobile more than ever.
 Conversion rates are up to 64% higher on mobile devices than on desktop computers.
 Shoppers initiate most of their searches on their phones.
 Some people still prefer to wait to buy on their computers.
-However, mobile accounts for an increasing share of eCommerce sales.
+However, mobile accounts for an increasing share of ecommerce sales.
 In a mobile-dominated online world, people expect a consistent and high-quality brand experience, whether they are browsing on their computer at home or viewing your website on their way to work.

 32 Tips to get the most out of mobile marketing